Sources of the Rhine: Source of the Rhine according to maximum discharge

-If one were to use largest discharge as one's criterion for deciding which flow should be called Rhine, one need not look at eastern Switzerland at all, since the Aare has a larger discharge than the Rhine at the confluence.
-However, in the rest of this article, the Aare will be ignored.
+If one were to use largest discharge as one's criterion for deciding which flow should be called the Rhine, one need not look at eastern Switzerland at all, since the Aare (Aar) has a larger discharge than the High Rhine (Hochrhein) at their confluence near Koblenz, Aargau (557 m³/s vs. 439 m³/s); the Aare is, however, slightly shorter than the Rhine upstream of their confluence.
+For the following considerations, the Aare will be ignored.